Speakers’ Corner gives you a preview of the voices you’ll hear at upcoming PI events, straight from the people shaping fashion and footwear.

 3) What’s overhyped right now in the footwear innovation space?

 AI.
 Everyone needs to chill out.
-Everytime something new comes along the pendulum swings full force that way.
+Every time something new comes along the pendulum swings full force that way.
 And then it’ll swing back and find a middle ground of how to operate with it.
 It’s an unbelievable tool and way to expand creativity - but there’s still so much misunderstanding about it as well.
 We all need to take a breath.

 4) Whats one piece of advice you'd give to modernize its development pipeline?